Mars Correct Basic Report Sections 15.6.1 to 15.6.3

 The problem first came to our attention when we found that the REMS Team originally published pressures ranging from 737 to 747 hPa between August 30, 2012 and September 5, 2017.
 On September 2, 2012 we called Guy Webster, the PR man at JPL, and told him that if these pressures were correct, he needed to parade out the President of the United States to announce the greatest discovery in astronomy – that Mars has air pressure like than on Earth.
 On September 5, 2012 REMS said the pressure was 747 hPa (i.e., 747 mbar).
 The next day they published a pressure of 747 Pa (i.e. 7.47 mbar).
 This was captured by print-screen on Figure 17A.
 Soon after that they changed all the high pressures, rolling them back from hPa to Pa.
 Was this a simple accident?

-We have worked for nine years with Viking 1 and 2 data taken from "Mars Meteorology Data; Viking Lander."
+We have worked since 2009 with Viking 1 and 2 data taken from "Mars Meteorology Data; Viking Lander."
 Mars Meteorology Data; Viking Lander.
 N.p., n.d.
 Web.
 10 Feb.
 2015.
 This is found at http://www-k12.atmos.washington.edu/k12/resources/mars_data-information/data.html.
 On July 12, 2017 we received an e-mail from an engineer by the name of Nathan Mariels, CEO at Global Electric Technology.
 In it he wrote:

 Pa is not equal to hPa.
 From Viking logs: "Pressure mb = millibars, 1 mb = 100 hPa, where hPa = hecta Pascals" This is incorrect.
 1 mb = 1 hPa = 100 Pa.